-The record date for the determination of shareholders entitled to vote at the Annual Meeting is the close of business on November 30, 1995.
-There were issued, outstanding and entitled to vote on such date approximately 516,545 shares of the 20,000,000 authorized shares.
-The Company only one class of Common Shares, each of which is entitled to one vote.
+The record date for the determination of shareholders entitled to vote at the Annual Meeting is the close of business on December 31, 1995.
+There were issued, outstanding and entitled to vote on such date approximately 516,515 shares of the 20,000,000 authorized shares.
+The Company has only one class of Common Shares, each of which is entitled to one vote.
 The Company does not have cumulative voting.
 Accordingly, each shareholder may vote all of his shares on each separate ballot proposal.
-The Company will vote all of his shares on each separate ballot proposal.
 The Company will bear all costs of this proxy solicitation.

-Shares entitled to vote will be determined based upon the official shareholder record of November 30, 1995.
+Shares entitled to vote will be determined based upon the official shareholder record of December 31, 1996.
 Actual votes cast will be determined by the physical counting of votes in person or proxy by the inspector of elections to be appointed prior to the meeting by the Board of Directors.
 Any dispute as to votes or entitlement to vote will be decided by majority vote of the Board of Directors.
-Abstentions and broker non-votes will not be counted for either query or hellot purposes.
+Abstentions and broker non-votes will not be counted for either quorum or ballot purposes.